AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 1. In the AEM instance configuration
     * Enter AEM as a Cloud Service author IP/FQN for example `https://author-p17558-e33255-cmstg.adobeaemcloud.com`.
     * Enter the user and account
-    * Enter the password for campaign-remote user which you set in the AEM as a Cloud Service instance (see the procedure above)
+    * Enter the password for the campaign-remote user that you set in the AEM as a Cloud Service instance (see the procedure above)
     * Select the **Enabled** checkbox
     * Click **Save**.
     >[!NOTE]
     >
     >The AEM Author server IP/FQN must be reachable from the Adobe Campaign Classic server instance.
-Also do not add the backslash character in the AEM Author server IP/FQN.
+Also, do not add the backslash character in the AEM Author server IP/FQN.

 Having configured both Adobe Campaign Classic and AEM as a Cloud Service, the integration is now complete.
-Additionally, you can also learn how to create an Adobe Experience Manager Newsletter by reading this page.
+Additionally, you can also learn how to create an Adobe Experience Manager Newsletter by reading [this page](/help/sites-cloud/integrating/creating-newsletter.md).